-An upper second class honours degree (or international equivalent), in law, social sciences, or another relevant discipline.
-A background in Law is not essential as training will be given during the programme.
-Recognised Prior Learning is currently not accepted.
+An upper second class honours degree (or international equivalent) in law, social sciences or another relevant discipline.
+A background in law is not essential as training will be given during the programme.
+Recognised Prior Learning is not currently accepted.
 Previous or professional experience is not required.

 Months of entry

 This programme develops your knowledge and understanding of interdisciplinary approaches to the study of law and legal phenomena.
 It provides sound research training for students planning for a PhD or a career in socio-legal research through the study of different research methodologies across the social sciences and law.
 You will pursue independent, in-depth study of socio-legal topics, and engage in lively debates in a thriving research culture across social sciences and law.